Bobby TrotterTransportation SupervisorShepherd School District

 Transportation by school bus is not mandatory.
 This service is provided for those who wish to ride under the terms set up.

 The following information for parents and students states the regulations governing riding.
-We must set up rules which must be followed.
 Non-compliance may be met by refusal to transport.
 It is expected that all concerned will read this bulletin, and in case there are questions, ask for an explanation in order that there be no misunderstanding.

 Information regarding school bus service may be obtained by calling: